 Set your document's margins to one inch all around.
-If using Word 2007, select the "Page Layout" tab, and then choose the "Margins" icon.
-Clicking "Normal" will ensure that margins are one inch on the top, bottom, left and right.
+If using Word 2019, select the "Format" menu, click Document and then choose the "Margins" tab.
+Clicking "Default" will ensure that margins are one inch on the top, bottom, left and right.

 Set your font size and style to 12-point Times New Roman using the drop-down menus under the "Font" tab.